Mistakes you’re Making When Decorating a Guest Bedroom

 It could be a coastal scheme with beach artworks and a subdued colour palette, for example.
 The image above from Mocka demonstrates this idea perfectly.
 Love the muted colour palette and bed styling.
 Even a single bed can be made to look stellar.
 As they say, it’s not about the size of the room – it’s what you do with it that counts!

 The theme you choose when decorating a guest bedroom doesn’t have to be super literal either.
 It could be a colour palette that you’ve pulled from other rooms in your home.
-The top image in this post – from Freedom – is an example of a white, pink and soft grey palette.
+The top image in this post – from Kmart – is an example of a white, sage and soft grey palette.
 Rather soothing and gorgeous, but not a literal ‘theme’.

 2. Choose Your Own Adventure: Bed or Sofa Bed